 Professor Chaney attended Michigan State University (MSU), studying political philosophy at James Madison College and the Honors College.
 Since her years at MSU, she has maintained an interest in the evolution of classical liberal thought from its eighteenth century European origins to today’s concepts of global human rights: What constitutes a “human right” and why?
 Do human rights vary from culture to culture?
 Can rights exist outside of a framework of common understanding and, most importantly, without a means of enforcement?
 Do the different life experiences of men and women result in different understandings of human rights and their scope?
 Her doctoral work in social ethics at the Graduate Theological Union in Berkeley, California, examined concepts of global justice in debates regarding agricultural protectionism at the World Trade Organization.
 She served as a fellow at the Center for Ethics and Social Policy and has had an active interest in global politics and economics, particularly in the region of Latin America.
 She has traveled in Argentina, Mexico, Puerto Rico and Spain.

 Along with interests in political theory and ethics, Professor Chaney has had a lifelong engagement with religious studies and religious leadership.
 She completed a Master of Divinity degree at Harvard University, with a focus on women’s studies in religion and professional training in the ministry.
-She was instrumental in developing Olivet College’s current religious studies, ethics and philosophy curriculum, through which students are able to earn a minor in religious studies and ethics.
+She was instrumental in developing Olivet College’s current religious studies, ethics and philosophy curriculum, through which students are able to earn a minor in philosophy, ethics and religious studies.
 Professor Chaney is directing efforts on campus to develop a center for vocational and spiritual exploration, providing a space to encourage the spiritual development of students and providing opportunities for vocational reflection and growth.
 She particularly enjoys teaching world religions, providing students with a greater awareness of the ways in which spirituality is expressed in different religious traditions and cultures.